-Unemployment increased dramatically during the first weeks of the crisis, when approximately 12 percent of the labor force signed up for unemployment benefits.
-Under the Norwegian system, workers may be furloughed, or laid-off temporarily.
-Ninety percent of all the new unemployed were temporary layoffs.
-As documented by Alstadsæter et al. (2020), there was a clear social gradient in who was laid off during the first weeks of the crisis, with a higher risk of layoff for employees with lower education, lower annual income, and lower hourly wage.
+Unemployment increased dramatically during the first weeks of the crisis, when approximately 12% of the labor force signed up for unemployment benefits.
+Under the Norwegian system, workers my be furloughed, or laid-off temporarily.
+90% of all the new unemployed were laid off temporarily.
+As documented by Alstadsæter et al. (2020), there was a clear social gradient in who was laid off during the first weeks of the crisis, with a higher risk of layoff for employees with lower education, lower annual income, and lower hourly wage